 Elaine was born in Dublin and has one brother, David, who still lives in Ireland.
-She was educated in Dublin to secondary school level then attended Secretarial College before working briefly in the family’s Antique business.
-She moved to London at the age of 19 where she had a long contract with the BBC, then moved on to work at the Electricity Council.
+She was educated in Dublin to secondary school level.
+She then attended Secretarial College before working briefly in the family’s Antique business.
+She moved to London at the age of 19 where she had a long contract with the BBC.
+She then moved on to work at the Electricity Council.

 Elaine and Lawrence married in 1975 then moved to Reading where they started a family and adopted a puppy.
 After Rachel was born the family moved to Bournemouth and second daughter Simone was later born in Boscombe hospital.

 The Mayoress undertook voluntary work at the King’s Park and Avonbourne schools where both daughters were educated.
 She also undertook voluntary welfare work for the Bournemouth Hebrew Congregation, and was a member of the security team.
 For the past 17 years, she was a Director of the family’s local Advertising agency before retiring in March 2017.
 Elaine’s hobbies are gardening, cooking and baking.

 Mayor's Charity Appeal Fund - Registered Charity 1170029

 During his Mayoral Year, the Mayor will be supporting the following local Charities: